 Sur is a sleepy seaside town.
 Streets in the old town at Al Ayjah are quiet in the morning with little signs of activities except for a handful of odd goats and donkeys crisscrossing along narrow back alleys.
 Children donned in Omani costumes playing outside of houses embellished with ornate door carvings.
 A handful of houses here have also been converted to home museums to attract tourists but with little signs of success.

 This unassuming quiet port city located on the eastern tip of Oman is steeped in its marine heritage and once played a pivotal role in Oman’s maritime past with its shipyards.
-Till these days, the enduring tradition of handmade wooden boats is still being produced here.
-The maritime museum showcases some of their most impressive ship exhibits.
+These days, the enduring tradition of handmade wooden boats is still being produced here.
+The maritime museum showcases some of its most impressive ship exhibits.
 Authentic handmade items are also available for sale from its souvenir shop.

 You will take a 5mins boat ride from the entrance of Wadi Shab that will cost 1 Omani Rial per person for a 2-way trip.
 The ride will bring you deeper into the wonders of the valleys surrounded by rugged rocky cliffs and beautiful palm groves.